Call for Proposals: Supporting Civil Society in Ukraine

 “The Nansen Programme aims to contribute to a well-functioning, democratic, and safe Ukraine.
 For Norway, it is important to support civil society’s contributions to these efforts.
 We are therefore increasing our support.
 The funding scheme is aimed at all types of organisations and will especially prioritise those that reach target groups outside of Kyiv,” says Director General of Norad, Bård Vegar Solhjell.

 The support period runs from 2024 to 2027, and NOK 70 million is set aside for the application-based funding scheme.
-The funding scheme is based on the principles of the Nansen Programme, the main purpose of which is to enable Ukraine to decide its own future.
+The funding scheme is based on the principles of the Nansen Support Programme for Ukraine, the main purpose of which is to enable Ukraine to decide its own future.

 “Civil society plays a unique role in Ukraine, and its strong position was key to the Revolution of Dignity in 2014.
 Civil society is crucial when it comes to Ukraine’s ability to defend itself and will also be important in the recovery and development of the country in the coming years,” says Director of the Nansen Programme for Ukraine, Jorun Nossum.